-All prices quoted on playground equipment exclude VAT (charged at the prevailing rate) and are valid for a period of 30 days from the quote date.
+All prices quoted on playground equipment exclude VAT (charged at the prevailing rate) and are valid for the period stated on the quote.
+By default this is 30 days, although Massey and Harris reserve the right to shorten this based on current economic and market conditions.
 Playground equipment availability is upon request.

 1. Payment Terms will be detailed on the Massey and Harris (Engineering) Limited Order Acknowledgement form.

 2. Orders placed on a Pro Forma basis must be paid in full within 7 days from the date of the Pro Forma Invoice.

 3. Where credit is given, accounts shall be paid 30 days from date of invoice.